NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP5/Scope-and-Requirements.page.md

 ### Scope Overview
 This BaRS Application (Referrals into Pharmacy Application 5) supports the following use case ONLY:
-- GP to Pharmacy CPCS (Community Pharmacist Consultation Service) for Minor Illness Service
+- GP to Pharmacy - Pharmacy First (for Minor Illness Service)

 The payload and workflow have been designed to support this service.
 Other {{pagelink:applications, text:BaRS Applications}} offer scope for alternative use cases.